PG&E confirms Public Safety Power Shutoff in 6 phases today

 The sixth and final phase is scheduled to begin 10 a.m., Sunday, October 27, impacting customers in Kern County.

-Bay Area residents are now bracing for the next possible round of PG&E power shutoffs which will affect 850,000 customers across 36 counties
+Bay Area residents are now bracing for the next round of PG&E power shutoffs across 36 counties

-Many Bay Area residents are now bracing for the next possible round of PG&E power shutoffs which will affect 850,000 customers across 36 counties.
+Many Bay Area residents are now bracing for the next round of PG&E power shutoffs which will affect 940,000 customers across 36 counties.

 Many have already received a notification from the utility.